 …eventually grew the only direction it could: inland.
 Fortress walls came down, & the grid expanded to add another 160 blocks to the city:

 Officials wanted to connect the Ciudad Vieja to a primitive highway leading east to the Atlantic Ocean.
 Made perfect military sense.
 As years went by, improvement to the avenue became a priority, & modern times gave Montevideo some of its most iconic structures.
 Plaza de la Independencia bridges the gap between old & new.
-The Teatro Solís, presidential offices, a bit of Art Deco, a mausoleum to founding father Artigas & the Palacio Salvo—Mario Palanti’s twin to the Palacio Barolo in Buenos Aires—make a grand, if somewhat overprotected, public space.
+The Teatro Solís, presidential offices, a bit of Art Deco, a mausoleum to founding father Artigas & the Palacio Salvo —Mario Palanti’s sister of the Palacio Barolo in Buenos Aires— make a grand, if somewhat overprotected, public space.

 Just one block away the monstrosities begin.
 How can anyone think a non-descript office building like this is worthy of being next to the Palacio Salvo?!

-The Museo del Gaucho, built by Alfred Massüe, adds a touch of refined, French architecture.
+The Museo del Gaucho, in a palatial residence designed by Alfred Massüe, adds a touch of refined, French architecture.
 Other buildings along the avenue include the Palacio Brasil, Art Nouveau curves & tilework on the Edificio Café Montevideo, a fountain where couples place padlocks in the hope their love will be as bonding, & the Art Deco Palacio Díaz.
 Such variety is incredible to see.